asharirfan/flush-permalinks-button/readme.md

 # Flush Permalinks Button

-WordPress plugin to add a button to flush permalinks in WordPress admin bar.
+A WordPress plugin to add a button to flush permalinks in WordPress admin bar.

 ## 💾 Installation
 - [Download](https://wordpress.org/plugins) the plugin